eip-home/eip-headers/draft-eip-headers-definitions.md

 # Introduction

 The EIP header is used to carry information that IPv6 nodes (hosts and routers) can read and write to support different use cases.
-The use cases for EIP are discussed in [id-eip-use-cases].
+The use cases for EIP are discussed in {{id-eip-use-cases}}.
 EIP provides a common architecture and framework which can be extended/tailored for the different use cases.
-The EIP architecture is discussed in [id-eip-arch].
+The EIP architecture is discussed in {{I-D.draft-eip-arch}}.

+The present document focuses on the standalone EIP formats and on the generic definition of EIP Information Elements, while other documents describe additional approaches to transport EIP.

 The design of the EIP header takes into account the requirement to be efficient and "hardware friendly" (i.e. the effort and cost to implement EIP in hardware achieving line rate forwarding needs to be reasonable).

-The benefits of having EIP as a common header and framework to support multiple use cases are discussed in [id-eip-arch].
+The benefits of having EIP as a common header and framework to support multiple use cases are discussed in {{I-D.draft-eip-arch}}.

-The EIP header could be carried in different ways inside the IPv6 Header:
-1) EIP Option for Hop-by-Hop Extension Header; 2) EIP TLV for Segment Routing Header
+EIP can be transported in different ways within IPv6.
+This document defines two standalone approaches: 1) an EIP Option for the Hop-by-Hop Options Header; and 2) an EIP TLV for the Segment Routing Header.

-It has to be decided if only one of the two mechanisms will be selected or if it will be deemed useful to specify and support both mechanisms.

-# Definition of EIP Option for HBH EH
+Additional approaches to transport EIP are also possible.
+In particular, EIP Information Elements can be carried within the IOAM framework through the Global Opaque Block (GOB) of the IOAM Pre-allocated Trace Option, as described in
+{{I-D.draft-mayer-ioam-gob}}.

+# Standalone EIP Transport in the Hop-by-Hop Options Header

 The EIP header can be carried as an Option in the Hop by Hop Extension Header, as shown in the following figure.